Inpatient vs Outpatient Drug Rehab

 5. Need Intensive Therapy

-• Inpatient programs often include daily individual counseling, group therapy, and holistic approaches such as mindfulness or fitness programs, promoting deeper healing.
+• Inpatient programs often include daily individual counseling, group therapy, and holistic approaches such as mindfulness or fitness programs, promoting more profound healing.

 6. Seek to Focus Solely on Recovery